-To help you make an informed decision, let's start by looking at why interoperability matters and then review some of the known approaches to blockchain interoperability and their use cases.
+To help you make an informed decision, here’s an overview of why blockchain interoperability matters, some of the top blockchain interoperability solutions and their use cases.

-Blockchain interoperability compares to globalization because of its ability to open up the flow of assets that are currently locked in certain chains.
+Blockchain interoperability compares to globalization because of its ability to open up the flow of assets that are locked in individual chains.
 Like countries, blockchains specialize and perform better than others in certain areas.
+Some blockchains may be ideal for minting new NFT collections, while others may provide extremely low transaction fees.
 For some applications, the place where a chain sits on the spectrum of providing scalability and security in a decentralized environment is very important.

 Opening the flow between specialized blockchains does more than create opportunities for existing applications to grow.
 It creates opportunities for new applications and use cases to emerge.
 Examples of this abound throughout economic history, from the new categories of businesses that have emerged with globalization, to the rise of new internet business categories following the advent of overlay networks, which increased interoperability on the web.

 Blockchain interoperability too, has come a long way, and infrastructure is emerging that can achieve interoperability.

 Instead of locking yourself into working on just one chain and its available contracts, cross-chain solutions open up the Web3 world for applications and their users.
 Many developers have recognized this, and as a result there are two well-worn paths to interoperability: multiple deployments and cross-chain bridges.
 Let’s dive into them and look at where each of these approaches falls short.

 Deploying multiple smart contracts to different blockchain networks that connect to your application is one strategy for interoperability.
 For example, you can build one application that has smart contracts on both Ethereum and Solana.
 This allows users to choose their preferred chain while using the application, fulfilling one goal of blockchain interoperability.